Aevyz/distributed-systems/README.md

   - Add a third level node by default (Done)
   - Conflict resolution? (maybe leave till phase 2) (Done)
 - Addressbook to file (Done)

+## Mempool proposal (Later)

+- Each block can hold max 5tx
+- Each tx also contains a fee
+- Tx mined will give to miner
+- Miner will prioritize highest fee first